 Don’t wait until the holidays to visit!

 The museum is an ideal location for a family day out at the weekend and in the afternoon during the week.
-Many of our Season Ticket holders like to pop in after school ends to have a run around or explore the site.
+Many of our annual pass holders like to pop in after school ends to have a run around or explore the site.

 We have made important changes to allow families to enjoy the site as a family group, with plenty to see, do and discuss for all ages.

 At the Museum Shop you will find that there is a special entry price for families.
 Here you will not only find a shop stocked with attractive items for all ages, and all pockets, including ice-cream, but also a range of free activity leaflets to help you focus on the best things in the museum.
 You can also pick up our returnable ‘Activity Pack’ which has a range of information leaflets, activity sheets, colouring pages, and even a special magnifying glass for explorers who want to get really close to the artefacts.
 Please ask for one of these at the reception desk.